koopa31/SegSRGAN/README.md

 ```

-**csv path parameter :**
+**CSV path parameter :**

-A csv file, as the one mentioned
+A CSV file, as the one mentioned
 in the above example, is used to get the paths of all the
 images to be processed.
 Only the first column of each
-entry will be used, and the file it must contain only
+entry will be used, and the file must only contain
 paths (i.e. no header).

 **Step and patch parameters :**